-Age: 53 President, Healthcare Staffing Business Experience, Qualifications and Affiliations: Mr. Henderson joined us as President, Nurse Staffing
+Age: 54 President, Healthcare Staffing Business Experience, Qualifications and Affiliations: Mr. Henderson joined us as President, Nurse Staffing in September 2007.
+In

-In February 2009, we appointed him President, Nurse and Allied Staffing and in February 2012, named him President, Healthcare Staffing as he assumed executive leadership for all of our temporary staffing divisions.
+February 2009, we appointed him President, Nurse and Allied Staffing and in February 2012, named him President, Healthcare Staffing as he assumed executive leadership for all of our temporary staffing divisions.
 Mr. Henderson is responsible for leading the sales and financial performance of our nurse and allied healthcare staffing segment and our locum tenens staffing segment.
 Prior to September 2007, Mr. Henderson served as Senior Vice President, Group Executive for Spherion, Inc., one of the largest commercial and professional staffing companies in the United States.
-Mr. Henderson started with Spherion in 1995 and held several leadership positions. including Regional Vice President and General Manager, Vice President of National Accounts, and Senior Vice President, Western Division.
-Prior to Spherion, Mr. Henderson was employed by American Express for nine years where in his last role he served as Vice President of Sales and Account Management in the Travel Management Services Division.
+Mr. Henderson started with Spherion in 1995 and held several leadership positions, including Regional Vice President and General Manager, Vice President of National Accounts, and Senior Vice President, Western Division.
+Prior to Spherion, Mr. Henderson was employed by American Express for nine years where in his last role he served as Vice President of Sales and Account Management in the Travel Management Services Division, Mr. Henderson serves on the Board of Managers of Pipeline Health Holdings, LLC.
 Mr. Henderson holds a Bachelor of Science degree in Business Administration from Northern Arizona University.

-Denise L. Jackson Age: 49
+Denise L. Jackson

-Senior Vice President, General Counsel and Secretary
+Age: 50 Senior Vice President, General Counsel and Secretary Business Experience, Qualifications and